 Write a story based on a song

 This was another challenge that went into making Carnival Hearts what it is.
 I don’t remember how I came across Kayla Diamond’s song “Carnival Hearts,” but I immediately fell in love with it, and it provided a framework for me to use with my dialogue-light exercise.
 (I highly recommend giving the song a listen; it’s a super cool song.)
-Since music is such a huge part of my life, this exercise is a personal favorite of mine, and I may or may not have an idea simmering on the back burner of building a full novel series that includes elements from every song on my “Writing Inspiration” playlist…
+Since music is such a huge part of my life, this exercise is a personal favorite of mine (this is actually the second time I’ve mentioned using music as a prompt), and I may or may not have an idea simmering on the back burner of building a full novel series that includes elements from every song on my “Writing Inspiration” playlist…

 Start with a writing prompt